- Data & Archives

 Nitrogen mineralization rates were measured using close-topped soil cores.
 Ion-exchange resin bags were used to measure the spatial availability of nitrogen within sites and the extent to which NO3 is being lost.
 Measurements of gravimetric moisture content and soil temperature were used with hemispherical photographs to assess microenvironmental changes.
 Hemlock foliage was sampled to assess changes in N, C, and lignin content.
 Surface litter decomposition was estimated using celluose paper buried at the forest floor mineral soil interface.
 Litter bags were used to study rates of hemlock, black birch, and mixed litter decomposition.

-Orwig D, Foster D. 2020.
+Orwig D, Foster D. 2021.
 Ecosystem Response to Hemlock Woolly Adelgid in Southern New England since 1998.
-Harvard Forest Data Archive: HF083.
+Harvard Forest Data Archive: HF083 (v.23).

 hf083-01: resin data